stephenneale/seng371-group16/as-developers/rd.md

 The system will serve as a centralized platform for teachers to deliver course content and to collect assignment submissions from students.
 The system will have a dedicated page for each course a student is registered in.
 These pages will display lecture slides and assignments in reverse chronological order for ease of navigation.

 ### 2.3 User Classes and Characteristics
+There will be two types of users using this system: the student and instructor.
+The student class will have view-only permissions for most of the objects except for uploading assignments.
+The instructor class will be able to view and modify the objects.

+#### 2.3.1 Student Users
+Student users can view all the objects that have been granted the access from the instructor user.
+In addition, a student user can upload and change the files under the 'Assignment' tab under the Course Content section within the starting and ending time assigned by the instructor class.

+#### 2.3.2 Instructor Users
+Instructor users will have the permission to modify all the objects.
+They will be able to upload files under the Course Content section and assign a starting and ending date to each object under the section.
+They will also be able to input grade numbers under the Grade section and assign a formula of how the weight achieved is automatically calculated.

 ### 2.4 Operating Environment
+- Hardware platform: The system can be accessed using common web browser apps on both PC's and portable devices.
+The web browser apps need to support basic HTML and JavaScript extensions.
+- Operating system and version

 ### 2.5 Design and Implementation Constraints